 Advantages of Moving Deep Learning to the Edge

 The fusion of AI and edge computing is natural since there is a clear intersection between them.
-On one hand, data generated at the network edge needs AI to fully unlock the full potential.
-On the other hand, edge computing is able to prosper with richer data and application scenarios.
+Data generated at the network edge depends on AI to fully unlock its full potential.
+And edge computing is able to prosper with richer data and application scenarios.

 - Low-Latency: Deep Learning services are deployed close to the requesting users.
 This significantly reduces the latency and cost of sending data to the cloud for processing.

 - Privacy Preservation: Privacy is enhanced since the raw data required for deep learning services is stored locally on the edge devices or user devices themselves instead of the cloud.

 - Increased Reliability: Decentralized and hierarchical computing architecture provides more reliable deep learning computation.